CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/15-Glossary.md

 **Command Injection**
 - **Definition**: A security vulnerability where malicious commands are injected into legitimate commands
-- **Context**: mcp-ssh-orchestrator prevents command injection through policy enforcement and input validation
+- **Context**: MCP SSH Orchestrator prevents command injection through policy enforcement and input validation

 **Compliance**
 - **Definition**: Adherence to laws, regulations, and industry standards
-- **Context**: mcp-ssh-orchestrator provides security features (audit logs, access control, encryption) that can support compliance efforts.
+- **Context**: MCP SSH Orchestrator provides security features (audit logs, access control, encryption) that can support compliance efforts.
 Compliance is the responsibility of the deploying organization.

 **Container**
 - **Definition**: A lightweight, portable unit of software that packages code and dependencies
-- **Context**: mcp-ssh-orchestrator is distributed as a Docker container for easy deployment
+- **Context**: MCP SSH Orchestrator is distributed as a Docker container for easy deployment

 ## D

 **Defense in Depth**
 - **Definition**: A security strategy that implements multiple layers of security controls
-- **Context**: mcp-ssh-orchestrator implements policy enforcement, network filtering, audit logging, and container security
+- **Context**: MCP SSH Orchestrator implements policy enforcement, network filtering, audit logging, and container security

 **Docker**
 - **Definition**: A platform for developing, shipping, and running applications in containers
-- **Context**: mcp-ssh-orchestrator uses Docker for packaging and deployment
+- **Context**: MCP SSH Orchestrator uses Docker for packaging and deployment

 **Dry Run**
 - **Definition**: A test execution that simulates a command without actually executing it